Join Grebel Alumni and Friends for a special Across-the-Creek event at Doon Heritage Village in Kitchener.

 Finding Father: Stories from Mennonite Daughters, edited by Mary Ann Loewen.
 University of Regina Press.
 Presentations by local contributors Carrie Snyder, Maggie Dyck, Hildi Froese Tiessen, R.A.
-Plett, Ruth Loewen, Maggie Redekop, Mary Ann Loewen.
+Plett, Ruth Loewen, Magdalene Redekop, Mary Ann Loewen.

 Every year, on Sept.
 21, the world celebrates the International Day of Peace.
 Inspired by this initiative, the Kindred Credit Union Centre for Peace Advancement and Conrad Grebel University College invite you to peace events throughout Sept.
 16 to 22, or to plan an event to mark the occasion your way, in your community.